Quick Guide to Logistics Planning in 2024

 Augmented Intelligence is the synergy of machines and humans.
-While AI technology adopts repetitive and tedious tasks, people use their experience, flexibility, emotional intellect, and common sense to train the technologies, monitor the trends presented in automated reports, and assign changes to the data when it is needed.
+While AI technology adopts repetitive and tedious tasks, people use their experience, flexibility, emotional intellect, and common sense to train the technologies, monitor the trends presented in automated reports, and assign changes to the data when needed.

 AI-driven forecasting software has the power to review information from multiple sources (such as historical and real-time vehicle monitoring, asset availability, and sales) to reliably predict demand and capabilities.
 To improve shipping needs and capacity utilization, AI-powered optimization can empower logistics planning with the most accurate and up-to-date suggestions.
 There is no one best fit when choosing technological solutions for your operations.
-It’s important to be well informed and make your selection carefully.
+It’s important to be well-informed and make your selection carefully.

 Increase efficiency in your supply chain by:

 - Deciding what technology will benefit your logistics the most: make sure to research neutral information as well as specific suppliers to prevent a biased selection.

 - Ensure that your existing technologies can be integrated with newer solutions: this enables automated data sharing and communication between relevant departments in real time.

 - Think strategically: with more time saved through automating processes, employees can focus on strategy, and customer excellence, and create solutions when unexpected events occur.